mkdocs/mkdocs/docs/user-guide/choosing-your-theme.md

 ## mkdocs

-The default theme, which was built as a custom [Bootstrap] theme, supports most every feature of MkDocs.
+The default theme, which was built as a custom [Bootstrap] theme, supports almost every feature of MkDocs.

 ![mkdocs](../img/mkdocs.png)